Requirements that are attached to all tobacco and e-cigarette licences and must be adhered to at all times by retailers

 E-cigarette is defined under the Tobacco and E-Cigarette Products Act 1997 as:

-For more information on the rules and regulations regarding smoking, tobacco and e-cigarette products contact SA Health's Health Protection Operations by:
+For further information on tobacco and e-cigarette laws, contact SA Health's Health Protection Operations by emailing: email@example.com.